 The Biolounge team can perform a food sensitivity screening to determine which foods will help you reduce and prevent inflammation in the future.

 Intravenous (IV) therapy injects vitamins and minerals directly into your bloodstream for quick, effective results.
 An IV of glutathione, a powerful antioxidant, can help boost immunity while detoxifying your body.

-For a personalized plan to combat inflammation, call BioLounge, or schedule a visit online today.
+For a personalized plan to combat inflammation, call BioLounge to schedule your first appointment or book an appointment online.